-These 5 ingredient black bean enchiladas only take a few minutes to assemble so they’re a perfect vegetarian weeknight recipe!
+These 5 ingredient black bean enchiladas only take a few minutes to assemble, so they’re a perfect vegetarian weeknight recipe!

-The other day, I was craving Mexican food and I decided to whip up some enchiladas.
+The other day, I was craving Mexican food, and I decided to whip up some enchiladas.
 When I got out the things I needed, I realized how easy these were going to be!
 5 ingredients, that’s it!
 This recipe made 10 enchiladas, plenty for Alex and I to eat for lunch plus a few to have for leftovers.
 Don’t you love having leftovers?
-We both agreed these were delicious on their own but I feel like they’d be even better served with this Mexican street corn salad.
+We both agreed these were delicious on their own, but I feel like they’d be even better served with this Mexican street corn salad.
 Or maybe I just love having an excuse to make that salad?
 Let’s just say, it’s one of my most popular recipes for a reason!

 The Best Tortillas for Enchiladas

 Enchiladas are traditionally made with corn tortillas.
-To make sure your tortillas don’t crack, it can be helpful to warm them up for just a few seconds in the microwave.
+To make sure your tortillas don’t crack, it can help to warm them up for just a few seconds in the microwave.
 I like to heat them up with a damp paper towel on top for just 10-15 seconds.
 When they’re warm, they’re a little more pliable.
-You can also use a corn and flour blend, for a softer and more pliable tortilla.
+You can also use a corn and flour blend for a softer and more pliable tortilla.
 Curious about the difference between tortillas?
 Read this post to learn the differences between corn and flour tortillas.

 Here are a few tips for perfect enchiladas every single time!